fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 * They device might fall off the table
 * The tablet camera angle is not ideal for large tables
 * A way to remotely control the tablet angle vertically would help
-* The device moves stuttery
+* The device moves stuttering
 * Unexpected movement scared someone
 * The device is probably very good for presenters like professors
 * A user placed the tablet in portrait orientation only because it already was this way on the table